jakubbalas/cr-clanner/README.md

 1) Clone this repo
 2) `docker-compose up`
-3) `docker-compose exec app db upgrade` if you don't have db source
+3) `docker-compose exec app flask db upgrade` if you don't have db source

 The next step will be moved to admin once we have some
 `docker-compose exec app flask add_clan --tag=2Q0JYGJP --name="The AAA-Team"`